Beginner's Guide to Common Native Bees

 Western Honey Bee (Apis mellifera)

-The western honey bee (Apis mellifera) is probably the most well-known exotic species in the United States.
+The western honey bee (Apis mellifera) is also known as the European honey bee and is probably the most well-known exotic species in the United States.
 Honey bees are often misidentified by amateur bee enthusiasts due to their variable patterns and colors.

 Key features: Honey bees are medium-sized bees (~½ inch) with hairy heads and thoraxes.
 Abdomens may or may not have stripes, and their colors range from orange to black.
 Figure 16a shows an example of a honey bee worker.
 Three features distinguish honey bees from native look-alikes: (1) Honey bees lack tibial spurs on the hind legs; (2) Hairs are present on the compound eyes; (3) The front of the abdomen forms a right angle and is not rounded.